-When it’s time to start remodeling or repairing major issues with your home, it’s extremely important to find the right service provider.
+When it’s time to start remodeling or repairing major issues with your home, it’s essential to find the right service provider.
 Too many contractors focus on taking your money and giving you as little as possible in return; this can put you at risk for failures if the quality of work is poor.

-Finding the right contractor or service provider to handle home renovations and repairs isn’t easy, but it is possible if you know where to look.
+Finding the right contractor or service provider to handle home renovations and repairs isn’t easy, but it is possible to know where to look.
 Sites like Checkbook, Angie’s List, NAEA, Taskrabbit, Car Talk, Home Advisor, and Glassdoor are all invaluable in judging whether someone is trustworthy and reliable enough to be trusted.
 Catch a glimpse of these sites and discover how to use them in this post.

 Take the Risk Out of Hiring Service Providers with These Websites

 Checkbook isn’t only about finding home repair service providers; it lets you search through high-quality small businesses across most industries in nearly all major U.S. cities.
 Unlike other sites, this platform independently investigates and rates businesses, giving them a seal of approval or listing potential warnings.

 Checkbook promises “unbiased” advice, which means you can probably trust their assessments more than user reviews on sites like Yelp.
 In fact, the site is so well-loved, they’ve been repeatedly listed in newspapers like the Chicago Tribune, the Washington Post, and the Boston Globe.